RynAgain/LED_MATRIX-Project/README.md

   3. **Features**:
      - Plays videos in sequence from the CSV file
-     - **New:** Downloads videos locally to `downloaded_videos` directory
+     - **New:** Supports specifying playback duration from CSV
      - Videos play automatically in sequence
      - Shows title and quality information for each video
-     - Each video is limited to a maximum playback time of 3 minutes
+     - Each video can be limited to a specified playback time or play in full

 - **Running the Billiards Game** (Both Platforms):
   Execute the `billiards.py` script to start the billiards game simulation.